datasciencenw/datasciencenw.github.io/pages/about.md

 We don’t just provide solutions, we provide actionable insights.

-## Influences
+# Influences

-Here is a list of our top 10 favorite (non programming) books:
+We have been greatly inspired and influenced by the following of many others who have greatly influenced how we work.
+To give you an idea of where we come from, here is a list of our top 10 favorite (non programming) books:

-1. The Signal and the Noise
+1. The Signal and the Noise by Nate Silver
-2. Risk Savvy
+2. Risk Savvy by Gerd Gigerenzer
-3. Superforecasters
+3. Superforecasting by Dan Gardner and Philip E. Tetlock
-4. Weapons of Math Destruction
+4. Weapons of Math Destruction by Cathy O'Neil
-5. Sources of Power
+5. Sources of Power by Gary Klein
-6. Heuristics
+6. Simple Heuristics that Make Us Smart by Gigerenzer, Goldstein and the ABC Research Group
-7. Mindset
+7. Mindset by Carol Dweck